semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

   kotlin           47        1
 ```

 Now you have a good idea of the size of your monorepo.
-After establishing the size and breakdown of your files by programming language, you can decide what adjustments to take for a scan to succeed.
+After establishing the size and breakdown of your files by programming language, you can decide what adjustments to make for a scan to succeed.

 ## Scanning components separately